OpenNeuroOrg/openneuro/packages/openneuro-cli/README.md

 `openneuro upload --dataset <accession number> <dataset directory>`

 This will add or replace any files in the dataset but does not delete any files that are only present in the server copy of the dataset.

+## Downloading datasets

+To download a snapshot:

+`openneuro download <accession number> <destination directory>`

+To download the current draft files:

+`openneuro download --draft <accession number> <destination directory>`

+If the destination directory does not exist, it will be created.
+Any files from the dataset that are already present in the directory will be skipped, allowing you to resume an interrupted download.